crs4/health-gateway/docs/architecture.rst

         include as parameter to the HGF confirmation URL to confirm the request.
     *
-        The Destination redirects the User Agent to the HGF confirmation url specifying the confirmation ID.
+        The Destination redirects the User to the HGF confirmation url specifying the confirmation ID.
     *
-        The HGF redirects the User Agent to the IDP service to perform the authentication
+        The HGF redirects the User to the IDP service to perform the authentication
     *
         The IDP authenticates the person and sends to the